isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-Note that only one of name or code is required; you don't need to specify both.
-Space has a default value of "dhcp4", so you can skip this as well if you define a regular (not encapsulated) DHCPv4 option.
+Note that only one of name or code is required; there is no need to specify both.
+Space has a default value of "dhcp4", so this can be skipped as well if a regular (not encapsulated) DHCPv4 option is defined.
-Finally, csv-format defaults to true, so it too can be skipped, unless you want to specify the option value as a hexadecimal string.
+Finally, csv-format defaults to true, so it too can be skipped, unless the option value is specified as a hexadecimal string.
 Therefore, the above example can be simplified to:

 ::